uwePhillPhelps/IAP-2024/README.md

 # ...and beyond!

+Windows Visual Studio compatible project files and a windows .exe executable of Aserve is also available on the [windows branch](../../tree/windows) of this repository.

 A python front end for the project can be found here:

 <a href="https://github.com/Sjhunt93/IAP-Python">IAP-Python</a>

-note this is an experimental feature and is not complete!
+note this is experimental feature and is not complete!

-Windows Visual Studio compatible project files are also available on the `windows` branch of this repository.